-Memories stored in our unconscious play a big part in falling in love.
-We look for and respond to something that is familiar—even if it was uncomfortable.
-Sometimes, if we had a hard time with a parent (or sibling) we fall for someone like that person who will serve as a surrogate to "get it right this time."
-We assume as a grown up adult who can make our own destiny we can repair that hurt that happened when we were young—and we often choose someone to make it possible.
+Sometimes, if we had a hard time with a parent or sibling when we were young, we grow up and fall for someone like that person.
+That new partner serves as a surrogate to "get it right this time."
+We assume, as a grown adult who can make our own destiny, that we can repair the hurt that happened when we were young—and we often choose someone in our present to make that possible.

-Couples can be "growth machines" in the sense that there is no one who can trigger the emotional hurts in one another like intimate partners.
-What they do with those hurt places is where the healing can happen.
-If we can let a partner know we are hurt it is easier to get the comfort we need.
-Rather than talking about the hurt in a blaming way—"You hurt my feelings!"—we can say something like, "I never felt pretty as a young girl and when you said I looked fat in that outfit it felt like that old hurt."
-If we receive the comfort and support where there was hurt before it feels so good!
-It feels like we have a "soul mate."
+If we let a partner know we are hurt, it's easier to get the comfort we need.
+Rather than talking about the hurt in a blaming way by saying, "You hurt my feelings!" we can say something like, "I never felt pretty as a young girl, and when you said I looked fat in that outfit it felt like that old hurt."

-If you want to have a soul mate it is easier if you behave in the way you want a soul mate to behave toward you.
-Find out about the things he or she felt hurt about as a young person.
+If you want to have a soulmate it's easier to act in the way you want a soulmate to behave toward you.
+Find out about the things that hurt him or her as a young person.
 Find ways to empathize and comfort those hurt places.